andstor/mush-dsl/tdt4250.mush.xtext/README.md

 - [Language syntax](#Language-syntax)

 ## Language syntax
-Short intro ..
+Mush is a simplified code language based on multiple programming languages (Java, Python etc.).
+It allows for a greater use of pseudocode like syntax, hence making it more natural to read and write, therefore there are multiple ways to write the same code.
+The language is whitespace aware, making use of indentations to create structure (like Python).
+It compiles down to Java code.

+Due to the language’s nature, it makes a great candidate for beginners to learn programming.
+Yet, it is powerful enough to for example try out algorithms, which is often expressed in a pseudo like syntax.
+We have used the book “Introduction to ALGORITHMS, 3.rd edition” as inspiration.

 ### Package Declaration
 The language allows the use of packages.
 To use a packages write package and the package name.
 This way all the generated java code with the same package name is inside the same package. ```package world```

 ### Functions
 To use functions write the function name with parentheses behind.
 If the function requier inputs, these have to be inserted between the parentheses.
 All inputs has to start with a declaration of the type.
 This can be number, text, decimal, list with numbers, list with list with text ect.
 All content has to be inside a function.\
 `Person()``Person(number year, text name, decimals height)`\
 To get the code to run, write executable before the function name.
 This way the code will get a run method calling the function.`executable Person()`